 This post was originally published in July 2015 and has since been expanded and updated.

-Apache Spark is quickly gaining steam both in the headlines and real-world adoption.
+When it comes to big data tools, Apache Spark is quickly gaining steam both in the headlines and real-world adoption.
 UC Berkeley’s AMPLab developed Spark in 2009 and open sourced it in 2010.
 Since then, it has grown to become one of the largest open source communities in big data with over 200 contributors from more than 50 organizations.
 This open source analytics engine stands out for its ability to process large volumes of data significantly faster than MapReduce because data is persisted in-memory on Spark’s own processing framework.

 When considering the various engines within the Hadoop ecosystem, it’s important to understand that each engine works best for certain use cases, and a business will likely need to use a combination of tools to meet every desired use case.
 That being said, here’s a review of some of the top use cases for Apache Spark.

 Apache Spark’s key use case is its ability to process streaming data.
 With so much data being processed on a daily basis, it has become essential for companies to be able to stream and analyze it all in real time.
 And Spark Streaming has the capability to handle this extra workload.
 Some experts even theorize that Spark could become the go-to platform for stream-computing applications, no matter the type.
 The reason for this claim is that Spark Streaming unifies disparate data processing capabilities, allowing developers to use a single framework to accommodate all their processing needs.

 Among the general ways that Spark Streaming is being used by businesses today are:

 - Streaming ETL – Traditional ETL (Extract, Transform, Load) tools used for batch processing in data warehouse environments must read data, convert it to a database compatible format, and then write it to the target database.
 With Streaming ETL, data is continually cleaned and aggregated before it is pushed into data stores.